 Flush mount fixtures are designed to sit close to the ceiling, with the majority of the fixture being hidden from view.

 This type of fixture is ideal for rooms with low ceilings, as it helps to maximise the available space.
 Surface mount fixtures on the other hand protrude slightly from the ceiling, and are therefore more suitable for rooms with higher ceilings.
+When it comes to installation, flush mount fixtures are typically easier to install than surface mount fixtures.

 This is because they don’t require any electrical work to be done inside the ceiling cavity.
 Surface mount fixtures need to be wired into an existing junction box, which can be more complex and time-consuming.
 In terms of style, flush mount fixtures tend to be more traditional in design while surface mounts can be more modern or contemporary in style.